cboettig/labnotebook/_posts/2010-02-02-Stochastic-Population-Dynamics-Notebook-(from-OWW).markdown

 ---
 layout: post
-tags: [Beetles, Warning_signals]
+tags: [tribolium, warning-signals]
-categories:  Stochastic_Population_Dynamics
+categories: [ecology]
 ---

-Next
+(Originally posted on OpenWetWare)

- Goes Open
+The Lab Notebook Goes Open
 ----------------------------------------

 -   This is the first entry in my lab notebook, but not the beginning of